Understanding how Privacy works in B2B AI products

 Thanks to this, data anonymization is not necessary at all, thus simplifying the AI system and making it perform faster and cheaper because no intermediate steps to anonymize and un-anonymize data are required.

-Last but not least, the level of isolation can be completely customized at deploying time: some companies want to run Zylon in their own private clouds (AWS, Azure or GPC); while others want to deploy it in their air-gapped data centers (with or without Internet connection).
+Last but not least, the level of isolation can be completely customized at deploying time: some companies want to run Zylon in their own private clouds (AWS, Azure or GCP); while others want to deploy it in their air-gapped data centers (with or without Internet connection).

 We hope this guide and the summary table below helps you navigate the growing offering of AI services.